stockphrase/no-silo/content/courses/writing-3/author-page.md

 bookToc: true
 ---

 {{< figure src="/img/hercules.jpg" >}}

 {{< hint note >}}

-[<i class="fas fa-star-of-life"></i>]() This is a mockup of an Author Page for a research project.
-Create your own page as a Google Doc; or, if you prefer, you may use the [Journeys](https://journeys.dartmouth.edu/) WordPress platform.
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> This is a mockup of an Author Page for a research project.
+Use this as a template for your own project.
+Create your own Author Page as a Google doc; or, if you prefer, you may use the [Journeys](https://journeys.dartmouth.edu/) WordPress platform.
 Put a link to your project on our course [research projects page](https://docs.google.com/document/d/1Zh_gf5hGLVN1i-i18WikOR6ILsa6cYwHpqAf40SwEp0/edit?usp=sharing).

 {{< /hint >}}